j-barnak/j-barnak.github.io/Wiki/Topics/Computer-Security/Executable-Stack.md

 First order of business: craft a payload.

-We'll be injecting shellcode, a small piece of code that is used as a pyaload, into our binary.
+We'll be injecting shellcode, a small piece of code that is used as a payload, into our binary.

-## Another aside: what *are* binaries?
-And why do we need to use assembly (and not C) for our shellcode?
+## Why Assembly?

+When exploiting binaries, you will almost always be injecting binary?
+Why not C or a higer level language?
+Because binaries are the